 As Managers we’ve all been in the position where time is running out to meet deadlines, we feel harassed, unorganised and inefficient.
 There are many things that steal our time.
 So the key is finding some quick actions that will make you feel more in control and get the job done well.

 I’ve seen some Managers running around like headless chickens because they have several deadlines they have suddenly remembered.
-Disorganisation springs to mind!
+Disorganisation springs to mind but can happen to any of us!
 I would recommend using the flag system for emails received so you get a reminder a few days before, particularly if need to pull information together.
-Alternatively put a reminder in your calendar so you don’t lose sight of the task and don’t just dismiss the task reminder when it pops up.
+Alternatively, put a reminder in your calendar so you don’t lose sight of the task and don’t just dismiss the task reminder when it pops up.

 Allocating specific time slots to check emails works well.
 As does, when a person asks for help, (if you are in the middle of a task), give a time when you will get back to them to help them.
 It does set boundaries and ensures you can still concentrate.

 Hope these tips help.
-Have really appreciated the tips added on the last two blogs so feel free to share your tips.
+Have really appreciated the tips added to the last two blogs so feel free to share your tips.